 Besides Gavroche.
 Who is always my favorite character in this show.
 The boy they had playing him did a superb job.
 The young Cosette was pretty darn good, too.

 And let’s not forget the cameo appearance of the original Jean Valjean—Colm Wilkinson—as the Bishop.
 He’s gotten old, but it was lovely to see him in the movie.

 All of that said, I enjoyed the movie.
 Really.
 The singing issues, which I am very aware would not bother the majority of the population, did not detract so much from the story that I couldn’t appreciate the amazing work that is Les Miserables.
 I cried.
 It is a wonderful and epic story of justice and mercy, hope and redemption, love and beauty.

 It’s just that it could have been so much better if Hollywood didn’t think that singing is secondary to acting.
 That’s all.

 And, no. I have no idea how I would have cast this show.
 That’s why that isn’t my job.
-My job, apparently, is only to write long blog posts about why the musical wasn’t all it could have been.
+My job, apparently, is only to write long essays about why the musical wasn’t all it could have been.